theembeddedrustacean/esp-csi-cli-rs/README.md

 ## Important Notes

-* SSIDs and passwords containing spaces must have the spaces replaced with underscores (`_`) when using the `set-wifi` command.
+> 🛑 SSIDs and passwords containing spaces must have the spaces replaced with underscores (`_`) when using the `set-wifi` command.
 The application will convert them back internally.

-* Ensure the target AP is running before starting collection in Station mode.
+> 🛑 Ensure the target AP is running before starting collection in Station mode.
+Otherwise collection will fail as the station wont habe an AP to connect to.

 ## Building From Source
-Rather than flashing the precompiled binaries, it's possible to clone the repository and build the source.
+It's possible to clone the repository and build the source.
 This would require some additional dependencies and modifications depending on the device you are using.

 ### 📦 Dependencies
 At a minimum, you would need the following: